Botox Side Effects

 In recent years, a cosmetic treatment known as Botox injection has become one of the most popular non-invasive cosmetic procedures in the world.
 The number of people undergoing the procedure increased by 158% between 2002 and 2003.
 It is now so popular that this non-invasive cosmetic procedure is used to treat a variety of health problems.

+Not everyone is free from side effects unfortunately.
 In fact, most people forget about the side effects of Botox, such as headaches, dizziness, nausea, vomiting and even some nausea and vomiting.
+To mention a few examples of side effects that may occur.

 The effects of Botox are felt within one to two days of the procedure and can last up to six months.
 These side effects occur, but are usually minor and either do not require treatment or are easily treated by the doctor and are easy to treat.
 People who continue to be treated may continue to have side effects, but the side effects associated with the drug will decrease over time, as it will only remain in the body for a maximum of six years.